Dysart et al

 The United Townships of Dysart, Dudley, Harcourt, Guilford, Harburn, Bruton, Havelock, Eyre and Clyde, commonly known as the Municipality of Dysart et al, is a municipality in Haliburton County in Central Ontario, Canada.
 The original townships were of the Canadian Land and Emigration Company.

-Longest place name
+Toponymy

 At 61 letters or 68 non-space characters, the municipality had the longest name of any place in Canada for a long time.
 However, in 2010 it was far surpassed by the newly created local service district of Lethbridge, Morley's Siding, Brooklyn, Charleston, Jamestown, Portland, Winter Brook and Sweet Bay in Newfoundland and Labrador.

 The municipality still has the status of longest place name of mainland Canada, longest place name of Ontario and second longest place name of Canada.